US autoworkers expanding strike at Ford, General Motors

 Progress was reported in talks on Thursday night, especially with Stellantis.

+On Friday, Ford CEO Jim Farley said he felt his company could reach a compromise on pay and benefits with the unions.
+But he accused the UAW of “holding the deal hostage” over Ford’s use of outside companies — with non-union workers — to build batteries for electric vehicles, or EVs.

-Headed into Friday, about 18,300 UAW members at the Detroit Three were on strike, or about 12 percent of the 146,000 union members working at the automakers.
+About 18,300 UAW members at the Detroit Three are currently on strike, or about 12 percent of the 146,000 union members working at the automakers.
 Strikers have been getting $500 a week from the UAW’s strike fund.

 “To be clear, negotiations haven’t broken down.
 We’re still talking with all three companies and I’m still very hopeful that we can reach a deal,” said Fain, the union president.